 Sumerian Ziggurat.
 The structural and material evidence at hand shows that the fortified citadels at Harappa and Mohenjo-daro were more religious than secular in character.
 They exhibit a close resemblance to the tower-temples or Ziggurats which formed a prominent feature of almost every Sumerian city in Mesopotamia in the 3rd mill.
 B.c.
 The biggest and the most famous was the Ziggurat of Babylon which in Hebrew tradition became the Tower of Babel (PL.
-X, 2), now entirely destroyed.
+X, 2)1, now entirely destroyed.
 The one of Ur is the best preserved at present (PL.
-X, 1).
+X, 1)2.
 This Ziggurat is one solid mass of brick-work, the core being of unbaked brick and the exterior a skin of baked brick of about eight feet thickness.

 Originally, it consisted of several stages, each successive stage receding back and becoming smaller in size as it rose above the other.
-The stages were originally coloured black, red, blue, yellow, other, and the colours having a mystical significance stood for the etc., and the colours having a mystical significance stood for the various divisions of the universe, viz., the dark underworld, the various divisions of the universe, viz., the dark underworld, the tower-temple the several terraces were provided with 'weeper-the tower-temple the several terraces were provided with 'weeper-holes' and this prevented the mud-brick core from swelling and bursting the retaining walls.
+The stages were originally coloured black, red, blue, yellow, other. and the colours having a mystical significance stood for the etc., and the colours having a mystical significance stood for the various divisions of the universe, viz., the dark underworld, the various divisions of the universe, viz., the dark underworld, the toward the firmament, etc. For drainage of the interior of habitable earth, the firmament, etc. For drainage of the interior of habitable earth, the several terraces were provided with 'weeperthe tower-temple the several terraces were provided with 'weeperholes' and this prevented the mud-brick core from swelling and bursting the retaining walls.

 Priest's Palace.
 Sumerian tower-temples were also provided with an enceinte or a surrounding rampart.
-While describing the Ziggurat at Ur, Sir Leonard Woolley mentions that close to the temple entrance there was a lustral chamber where the worshippers purified themselves before going farther on to holy ground.
+While describing the Ziggurat at Ur, Sir Leonard Woolley mentions that close to the ziggurat at Ur, Sir Leonard Woolley mentions that close to the temple entrance there was a lustral chamber where the worshippers temple entrance there was a lustral chamber of the worshippers temple themselves before going farther on to holy ground.
+Situated purified themselves before going farther on to holy ground.
 Situated within the four walls of the fortified enclave of the Sumerian Ziggurat was the palace of Patesi, the high priest, who was the temporal as well as the ecclesiastical head of the State.
 Thus Gudea and Dungi, the most famous priests of Sumer, combined in their persons the highest authorities of the Church and the State.
 Besides, there were the living quarters of the entire priestly community and the temple servants, the garrison, the clerical staff, etc.

-&lt;sup>1Hall, Dr. H. R., A Season's Work at Ur., p.
+1Hall, Dr. H. R., A Season's Work at Ur., p.
 48.

-Ibid. p.
+2Ibid. p.
 85.